4d/4D-Mobile-App-Server/Documentation/Conf_firebase.md

+# Firebase configuration

-**You need to get the server key from your Firebase project and configure Cloud Message API.**
+**⚠️ You need to get the server key from your Firebase project and configure Cloud Message API.**

-# Create your project
+## Create your project

 - First go to [Firebase console](https://console.firebase.google.com/), sign in, then click on **Add project** if your project is not here yet.